m-podolski/cloj/README.md

 - **moderate**: 1 and (2 xor 3)
 - **weak**: 1 xor (2 or 3)

-Note that the app assumes a keyboard-layout of type 'PC German' (which can easily be changed in `pw-generator.validation`.
+Note that the app assumes a keyboard-layout of type 'PC German' (which can easily be changed in `pw-tool.validation`.

 ### Math